syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/mail-merge/mail-merge-options.md

 ## Remove empty merge fields

-Essential DocIO removes or keeps the unmerged merge fields in the output document based on the [ClearFields](https://help.syncfusion.com/cr/document-processing/Syncfusion.DocIO.DLS.MailMerge.html#Syncfusion_DocIO_DLS_MailMerge_ClearFields) property on each mail merge execution.
+Essential&reg; DocIO removes or keeps the unmerged merge fields in the output document based on the [ClearFields](https://help.syncfusion.com/cr/document-processing/Syncfusion.DocIO.DLS.MailMerge.html#Syncfusion_DocIO_DLS_MailMerge_ClearFields) property on each mail merge execution.

 When a merge field is considered as unmerged during mail merge process?